RivaD2/node-app/README.md

 # node-app
-**Built a RESTful service with Node, Express and MongoDB, from setup to production with guidance from a Udemy course.
-My main goals for this app were to go further into the inner workings of Node and really solidify what I learned about back-end functionality and RESTful API's.**
+**Practice project building a RESTful service with Node, Express and MongoDB.
+My main goals for this app were to go further into the inner workings of Node, CRUD operations, Data validation and Asynchronous JS**

 **Udemy Course: Node.js: The Complete Guide to Build Restful API's.**